FStarLang/PoP-in-FStar/book/pulse/pulse_ch2.rst

 The error points to the first occurrence of ``(!r)``.
 The message is admittedly cryptic and should be improved.
-As we'll see in a later chapter, the type ``stt _ _ _`` is the type of an unevaluated Pulse comptuation---this error complains that ``add`` expected an argument of type ``int`` but instead got an unevaluated computation.
+As we'll see in a later chapter, the type ``stt _ _ _`` is the type of an unevaluated Pulse computation---this error complains that ``add`` expected an argument of type ``int`` but instead got an unevaluated computation.

 Fractional Permissions